travelgateX/documentation-site/content/alertsx/howtos/howto-create-alerts.md

 check by requests number| w = 0 | p = 0 | pg >= 0 | mnr > 0 | error codes | error codes

 {{% alert theme="warning" %}}
-By default to check is all error codes excepts 0 and to compare is all error codes.
+By default, you may check and compare all error codes except for 0.
 {{% /alert %}}

 ### Average time alert